conjurer-rich/conjurer-web/_pages/solve-it.md

 ## What's Next?

-The **🤝 Solve It** phase completes the **Sense It, Share It, Solve It** framework, but the journey doesn’t end here.
+The **🤝 Solve It** phase completes the **Sense It, Share It, Solve It** approach, but the journey doesn’t end here.
 Continuous improvement is key to maintaining fast flow and efficiency in dynamic environments.

 Ready to apply these strategies?
 Join one of our **[workshops](/workshops/)** to see how Sense It, Share It, Solve It can transform your organization.

-Explore the entire **[Sense It, Share It, Solve It framework](/sense-share-solve/)** and drive meaningful change today.
+Explore the entire **[Sense It, Share It, Solve It approach](/sense-share-solve/)** and drive meaningful change today.